 What makes a good B2B CTV platform?

 Account-based targeting capabilities.
 Actual access to premium inventory like Hulu, Disney+, and ESPN, not just remnant.
-Integration with your CRM or ABM tools.
+The ability to work with your existing target account lists and ABM data.
 Account-level measurement.
 Flexibility to start small.
-Transparency into where ads actually run.
+Reporting on where your ads run.

 See CTV in Action